semaki2000/PyTeRor/README.md

 TODO:
-1. add 'import pytest' to refactored source file if not there already

-2. Pre-existing decorators, non-pytest.
+1. Pre-existing decorators, non-pytest.
     If all clones have the same decorator, no problem Otherwise, split off clones with the same decorator into new clone class.

-3. Only unparse test, keep original file.
-Format refactored code?

-4. flag for overwriting/making new file
+2. flag for overwriting/making new file

-5. requirements.txt
+3. requirements.txt

-6. Perhaps create new mark for every test being parametrized?
+4. Perhaps create new mark for every test being parametrized?
 This could imitate functionality of 'pytest -k test_name' It would instead be 'pytest -m test_name:
 ```python